-This communication is prepared solely for the information and use of, as applicable, Administration, the Audit Committee, members of Council and others within The City of Calgary ("The City").
+This communication is prepared solely for the information and use of, as applicable, Administration, the Audit Committee, members of Council and others within The City.
 Further, this communication is not intended to be and should not be used by anyone other than these specified parties or summarized, quoted from or otherwise referenced in another "document" or "public oral statement".
 We accept no responsibility to a third party who uses this communication.